microsoft/terminal/doc/specs/Proto extensions-spec.md

 `Public` but can be renamed as long as it matches the relevant folder).

-During our profile generation, we will probe the OS for app extensions with the name `Microsoft.com.Terminal` and obtain the json files stored in the public folders of those app extensions.
+During our profile generation, we will probe the OS for app extensions with the name `Microsoft.com.Terminal` and obtain the json files stored in the `Fragments` subdirectories of the public folders of those app extensions.

 #### For apps installed 'traditionally'